 - Additional Merit or Demerit Points may be applied. - 3.
 Merits and/or demerits will be given at the discretion of the Clinical Preceptor, Clinical Coordinator(s) and/or Program Director and will be documented using the Student Conference Report Form. - Note: See Policy # 12, Clinical Merits and Policy #13, Clinical Demerits for further information for additional information regarding merits/demerits. - 4.
 Clinical evaluation includes assessment of a student's cognitive, affective, and psychomotor domains and evaluates a student's problem-solving and critical thinking skills when completing the required clinical competencies evaluations and when caring for patients. - 5.
 Student clinical performance assessment will occur twice in a semester, typically at mid-semester and at the end of the semester.
-Clinical performance assessment will occur upon completion of a student's clinical rotation. - The student completes a self-evaluation open-ended questions of their performance in Trajecsys. - The Clinical Preceptor will elicit information on a student's performance from the staff technologists who provided the student with direct or indirect supervision. - The Clinical Preceptor will review the performance assessment with each student providing feedback and suggestions for improvement. - Each performance assessment form must be dated and signed by the student, the Clinical Preceptor, and the Clinical Coordinator. - 6.
+Clinical performance assessment will occur upon completion of a student's clinical rotation. - The student completes a self-evaluation open-ended questions of their performance in Trajecsys. - The Clinical Preceptor will elicit information on a student's performance from the staff technologists who provided the student with direct or indirect supervision. - The Clinical Preceptor will review the performance assessment with each student providing feedback and suggestions for improvement. - Each performance assessment form must be dated and signed by the student and the Clinical Preceptor. - 6.
 The grading scale for the radiographic practicum is as follows:

-GRADE QUALITY POINTS
+Total points GRADE QUALITY POINTS

-Α 4.0
+93-100 points Α 4.0

-A- 3.7
+90-92 points A- 3.7

-B+ 3.3
+87-89 points B+ 3.3

-В 3.0
+83-86 points В 3.0

-B- 2.7
+80-82 points B- 2.7

-C+ 2.3
+77-79 points C+ 2.3

-С 2.0
+73-76 points С 2.0

-A A- B+ B B-

-- 7. A grade below 73 points is considered a failing grade for a clinical practicum course. - 8.
+- 7. A grade below 73 points is a failing grade for a clinical practicum course. - 8.
 The Clinical Practicum Grade Report form for each Clinical Practicum, (Forms CP1-A, CP2-A, CP3-A, CP4-A, CP5-A) is found in the Clinical Practicum Forms section of the Student Handbook. - 9.
-In the event a student does not satisfy the required course objectives and complete all required competencies by the end of a semester the following will occur: - That student may receive a grade of incomplete for that clinical practicum course. - The student will then be assigned to a clinical practicum site prior to the start of the next semester, to provide the student with additional opportunities and experiences to meet the required course objectives. - The assigning of a clinical practicum site prior to the start of the next semester is totally based on clinical site availability and the scheduled assignments of other pre-existing students.
+In the event a student does not satisfy the required course objectives and complete all required competencies by the end of a semester the following will occur: - That student may receive a grade of incomplete for that clinical practicum course. - The student will then be assigned to a clinical practicum site prior to the start of the next semester, to provide the student with additional opportunities and experiences to meet the required course objectives.

-Prior to the student beginning this interim make-up time, the Clinical Coordinator and the Clinical Preceptor will set the parameters of time available for the student to make up the incomplete.
+- The assigning of a clinical practicum site prior to the start of the next semester is totally based on clinical site availability and the scheduled assignments of other pre-existing students. - Prior to the student beginning this interim make-up time, the Clinical Coordinator and the Clinical Preceptor will set the parameters of time available for the student to make up the incomplete.